-Cognitive-behavioral therapy: It helps the individual with anxious relationship style identify or spot thought patterns that negatively affect their emotions and behaviors.
+- Cognitive-behavioral therapy: It helps individuals with anxious relationship styles identify or spot thought patterns that negatively affect their emotions and behaviors.

 Coping strategies for attachment anxiety

-According to several studies including one published in the Universal Journal of Educational Research, there is a close connection between coping strategies, attachment styles, and self-esteem.
-Based on that and a number of other factors, here’s a look at some strategies that can be useful in dealing with attachment anxiety:
+According to several studies, including one published in the Universal Journal of Educational Research, there is a close connection between coping strategies, attachment styles, and self-esteem.
+Based on that and several other factors, here’s a look at some strategies that can be useful in dealing with attachment anxiety:

 1. Date someone with the secure attachment style

-Someone who has attachment anxiety will be making a big mistake dating someone like themselves.
-The reason is, they will only be alleviating their attachment anxiety symptoms rather than reducing them.
+Someone with attachment anxiety will make a big mistake dating someone like themselves.
+They will only be alleviating their attachment anxiety symptoms rather than reducing them.

 If you have attachment anxiety, it is important not to be excited about dating someone new.
 Instead, find out if they have the same insecure attachment issues as you or not.

-When you date an individual with the secure attachment style, it would be easier for your emotional needs to be met, and with time, the dysfunction will fade off.
+When you date an individual with a secure attachment style, it would be easier for your emotional needs to be met, and with time, the dysfunction will fade off.